 4) Forget Your Wi-Fi Network and Join Again

 To forget some network on your iPhone iPad, you just need to go to Settings > Wi-Fi > Find your Wi-Fi network > Tap on the info mark > Tap on Forget This Network.
-And then input password to join your network again on your iPhone iPad.
+And then input the password to join your network again on your iPhone iPad.

 5) Reset Network Settings.

-If you fail to fix the problem of iPhone iPad unable to join network, you can try to reset the network settings with steps below:
+If you fail to fix the problem of the iPhone iPad unable to join the network, you can try to reset the network settings with the steps below:

 Go to Settings > General > Reset > Reset Network Settings.
 This will clear your Wi-Fi network settings and caches, and you need to input the password to join the network again.

-After trying these methods above, you should have fixed the problem – unable to join network on iPhone iPad.
-If you still haven't, please go to the nearest Apple store for help.
+After trying these methods above, you should have fixed the problem – unable to join the network on iPhone iPad.
+If you still haven’t, please go to the nearest Apple store for help.

 Can’t Miss: What If iPhone iPad Stuck on Apple Logo >

-In this guide we collect the potential solutions to iPhone iPad Wi-Fi problems so that you can fix any kind of iPhone iPad wifi not working problem.
-But we can't guarantee it will work for everyone.
-If you are unlucky, even if you have tried all the methods above, but you still is stuck on some Wi-Fi problem, please go the nearest Apple store and ask for help, or you can consider downgrading to an older iOS version.
+In this guide, we collect the potential solutions to iPhone iPad Wi-Fi problems so that you can fix any kind of iPhone iPad Wi-FI not working problem.
+But we can’t guarantee it will work for everyone.
+If you are unlucky, even if you have tried all the methods above, but you still are stuck on some Wi-Fi problem, please go to the nearest Apple store and ask for help, or you can consider downgrading to an older iOS version.

-If you fixed the Wi-Fi problems on your iPhone iPad by following this guide, congratulations, now you can enjoy the fantastic features of iOS 10, like send iMessages with bubble effects, etc. And some other things you can do to improve its performance on your iPhone iPad, like make them run faster.
-Or if you fixed your problem with other methods, be generous to share it on comment area, maybe you can help some people get rid of what they are still stuck on.
+If you fixed the Wi-Fi not working on the iPhone iPad problem by following this guide, congratulations, now you can enjoy the fantastic features of the new iOS, which you can do to improve its performance on your iPhone iPad.
+Or if you fixed your problem with other methods, be generous to share it in the comment area, maybe you can help some people get rid of what they are still stuck on.